-1. Introduction
+1. Introduction1

-The Collaborative Research Centre (SFB 700) investigates under which conditions governance in areas of limited statehood is effective and legitimate.2 Effectiveness and legitimacy are the criteria of evaluation by which we assess the quality of governance.
-While it is widely acknowledged by political scientists and political philosophers alike that effectiveness and legitimacy are distinctive concepts that both play an important role for the evaluation of governance, the exact meaning of the concepts is far from clear, let alone their relationship.
+The Research Center (SFB) 700 investigates under which conditions governance in areas of limited statehood is effective and legitimate.2 Effectiveness and legitimacy are the criteria of evaluation by which we assess the quality of governance.
+While it is widely acknowledged by political scientists and political philosophers that effectiveness and legitimacy are distinctive concepts that both play an important role for the evaluation of governance, the exact meaning of these concepts, let alone their relationship to each other, is far from clear.
 While some theorists hold that there is an inevitable trade-off between the demands of effectiveness and legitimacy (Scharpf 1999), others argue that both qualities are mutually reinforcing (Levi/Sacks 2009).

-The aim of this paper is to shed some light on the relationship between these two standards under conditions of limited statehood.
-The paper is organized in three sections: Following this brief introduction (1.), I will define the central concepts of effectiveness and legitimacy in a second section.
-While the main features of the concept of effectiveness are rather straightforward, the concept of legitimacy is notoriously opaque (2.).
+The aim of this paper is to shed light on the relationship between these two standards under conditions of limited statehood.
+The paper is organized into three sections: Following this brief introduction, I will define the central concepts of effectiveness and legitimacy in a second section.
+While the main features of the concept of effectiveness are rather straightforward, the concept of legitimacy is notoriously opaque.
 In the third section, I will investigate the relationship between these two concepts from an explanatory point of view.
-Here, I will argue, that the causal relationship between effectiveness and legitimacy is far more complex then usually assumed.
+Here, I will argue that the causal relationship between effectiveness and legitimacy is far more complex than usually assumed.
 Most scholars describe the connection as a virtuous circle (e.g. Levi/Sacks 2009): The more effective a political order or institution is, the more legitimate it is, and the more legitimate it is, the more effective it becomes.
-While the causal pathway from legitimacy to effectiveness is well understood, that doesn't hold true for the reverse connection from effectiveness to legitimacy.
-In this section I will identify a set of necessary conditions which have to be met in order to make the virtuous circle argument compelling.
+While the causal pathway from legitimacy to effectiveness is well understood, this does not hold true for the reverse connection from effectiveness to legitimacy.
+In this section I will identify a set of necessary conditions which must be met in order to make the virtuous circle argument compelling.
 The most important of these conditions is that the addressees of governance hold an instrumental conception of legitimacy.
-Adherents of instrumental theories of legitimacy argue that the capacity to govern effectively is sufficient to confer legitimacy upon an actor, whereas intrinsic conceptions of legitimacy hold that some modes governance (e.g. democratic governance) are valuable independent of their effects.
-I will argue that this and some of the other conditions I identified are serious challenges for effective and legitimate governance in areas of limited statehood (3.).
+Adherents to instrumental theories of legitimacy argue that the capacity to govern effectively is sufficient to confer legitimacy upon an actor, whereas intrinsic conceptions of legitimacy hold that some modes of governance (e.g. democratic governance) are valuable independent of their effects.
+I will argue that this and some of the other conditions I identify are serious challenges to effective and legitimate governance in areas of limited statehood.